 Avalanche vs. Kraken: Betting Trends, Odds, Advanced Stats

-The Colorado Avalanche (8-3) host the Seattle Kraken (4-6-3) at Ball Arena on Thursday, November 9 at 9:00 PM ET on ESPN+, ALT, and ROOT Sports NW.
-The Avalanche have won four in a row at home.
+The Colorado Avalanche (8-5) carry a three-game road losing streak into a matchup with the Seattle Kraken (5-7-3) on Monday, November 13 at 10:00 PM ET on ESPN+, ALT, and ROOT Sports NW.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.